ekayen/prosody_detection/README.md

 You may need to adjust the paths in the main function of `burnc_preproc.py` to point to the places where you have saved the raw BURNC data and extracted features.

+This same process can be adapted to preprocess Switchboard NXT as well, substituting the relevant SWBD scripts for BURNC scripts where necessary.

 ### Preparing model input